Executive Director, International Relations, Corporate and Government Affairs, America Movil

 He served as Director of Economic Studies of Telefonos de Mexico in 1982, defining the economic and financial scenarios to support planning and decision making processes of the company.
 He was General Director of Statistics in Mexico (1983-1986) at the Ministry of Planning and the Budget, and in 1987 became Director of the International Statistical Institute, based in the Netherlands.
 He has been President of the United Nations Statistical Commission, and President of the UN Cartographic Conference.

 He served as President of the National Institute of Statistics, Geography and Informatics (INEGI) of Mexico (1989-1999).
-During his tenure, he led the design and implementation of a comprehensive program that modernized the National System of Statistical and Geographical Information, making it one of the most advanced in the world, to support, among other things, the economic and social development of Mexico.
+During his tenure, he led the design and implementation of a comprehensive program that modernized the National Statistical and Geographical Information System, making it one of the most advanced in the world, to support, among other things, the economic and social development of Mexico.
 He directed eight national censuses (economic, agricultural, population and housing); the short term statistics (GDP, trade, unemployment, investment, etc.); the environment statistics and the ecological accounts of Mexico.
 He also directed a program of land titling, elaborating a detailed land cadastre at plot level, and titling in property half of Mexico's territory (102 million hectares).
-This program also titled in property a third of the total households in the country.
+This program also titled in property a third of the total houses in the country.
 He was also the Y2K National Coordinator for Mexico.

 He was Secretary of the National Development Plan for 1995-2000, elaborated with a wide public consultation and which constituted the Government Program of President Ernesto Zedillo.
 He also led the elaboration of the first ICT Development Program for Mexico.